awslabs/crossplane-on-eks/bootstrap/terraform-fully-private/README.md

 ## Clean up
 1. Delete resources created by Crossplane such as first Claims, then XRDs and Compositions.

+2. See the faq.md for more details on cleaning up the resources created.

-2. Delete the EKS cluster resources and ECR repositories with the following script:
+3. Delete the EKS cluster resources and ECR repositories with the following script:

 ```bash
 ./scripts/cleanup.sh